M-ZubairAhmed/mattermost-plugin-netlify/proposal.md

 Disconnects your Netlify's account from Mattermost.

 #### :pencil2: Command : `/subscribe`
-Manages Mattermost channels which are subscribed to notifications from Netlify.
+Manages Mattermost channels which are subscribed to recieve notifications from Netlify.

 #### :pencil2: Command : `/build`
 Triggers build for sites.